sportsdatasolutions/python_project_template/getting_started_deepnote.md

 > If you want to provide some **contribution guidelines**, create a **```contributing.md```** file within the root of your project.
 Check out our **sample [```contributing.md```](./contributing.md)** file.

-### Gitignore
+### ```.gitignore```
-> Ignoring ```.deepnote``` folder/files and ```init.ipynb``` file.
+> Ignoring ```.deepnote``` folder/files and ```init.ipynb``` file with Gitignore file.

 We reccommend simply including [Github's Python Gitignore Template](https://github.com/github/gitignore/blob/master/Python.gitignore).
-If you want to be building your projects with the Deepnote project root as your actual project root (instead of within a folder), you'll have to add a couple folders/files within the Deepnote environment that we don't need version controlled.
+If you want to build your template with the deepnote project root as our actual project root, you'll have to add a couple files within our deepnote environment that we don't need version controlled.

 ```
 # Deepnote files